CIS565-Fall-2016/Project1-CUDA-Flocking/README.md

 Reducing the search space with a uniform grid shows significant improvements over the naive solution.
 Experiments show that this implementation scales exponentially, as expected since complexity os O(n^2).
-The uniform grid implementation shows much better scaling as the number of boids increases, with the most significant improvement at 20,000 boids, which is the largest amount tested.
-The additional position/velocity sorting shows about 20% improvement in tests with significantly more boids than cells.
+The uniform grid implementation shows much better scaling as the number of boids increases, with the most significant improvement at 30,000 boids, which is the largest amount tested.
+The additional position/velocity sorting shows 20% to 30% improvement in tests with significantly more boids than cells.

 ![Performance of Naive vs. Discrete Grid Perofmrance](images/performance.png)